BadLamb/dexm/README.md

 - **Function contracts**
 Function contracts are a form of contract that responds to events like HTTP request.
 These contracts can be built in many different programming languages with very little difference from building a standard serverless app, but with the advantage of having your site safe from takedowns and downtime.
-The price of execution depends on the amount of checks specified by the programmer, the PoW DDOS protection and the CPU time occupied from the request.
-By default apps run in 1 core/128MB of RAM nodes but these can be made larger for a higher at a cost.
-Your app will run in a very tightly sandboxed Linux envoirement that won't allow any syscalls but exit, rt_sigreturn, read and write on allowed files, and the IPC mechanisms needed to supply the response to the user.
+Your app will run in a webassembly/node vm and will use some custom apis.
+- **Container contract**
+Conatiner contracts will run your app in an LXC container.
+The specs of the container are defined in the initial contract.
+The price of said contract depends on the hours that the container was rented for.
+If your container goes down with less than 24h of uptime you will be refunded in part for your hosting costs.
+You shouldn't use this as a VPS but instead as a disposable VM that could be killed at any time.
+You should couple it with an autoscaler and all your code should not save any data locally, instead it should save it inside a DB.
 - **CDN contracts**
 CDN contracts are a form of contract that is used to host static content(webpages, photos, videos) and are cached by many edge nodes around the globe.
 Another distinguishing feature is the regional autoscaling: this optimizes the response time of your users by caching your content closer to